 For information about the HomeKit framework, see HomeKit Framework Reference.

-Data protection adds a level of security to files stored on disk by your iOS app.
+Data protection adds a level of security to files stored on disk by your app in the app’s container.
 Data protection uses the built-in encryption hardware present on specific devices to store files in an encrypted format on disk.
 Your app needs to be provisioned to use data protection.

 To enable data protection